This post may contain affiliate links. Read our affiliate disclosure here.

 Age-related macular degeneration or AMD is a disease that affects the macula and your central vision.
 The photoreceptors located at the macula stop functioning properly (either from cell death or fluid leakage), causing blurring and distortion of your central vision.

-In AMD, the central vision is affected (example on your left).
+In macular degeneration, your central vision is affected.
 You may notice problems with reading, recognizing faces and driving.
 You may also notice distortion of straight lines and smudges in your central vision.
-The visual impairment may or may not be reversed, depending on the type and severity of damage.
-This means that AMD can cause blindness if not detected and treated early enough.

 So is there any way to we can naturally reduce our risk of getting macular degeneration?
 There are certainly risk factors for AMD that you can't change, such as age, family history and genes.